BawdyInkSlinger/confirmation-dialog-macro/README.md

 ### JavaScript

 The Dialog Element Macro exposes functions that can be called directly.
-To open a Dialog Element, call `openDialogElement`:
+To open a Dialog Element, call the `DialogElementMacro.openDialogElement` function.
+It has this signature:

 ```ts
 type TwineScript = string;